The Mainland of the Islands

 John Wesley preached here on 13th September 1743.
 The Wesleyan Methodist Society was established in 1788 and the first chapel erected in 1790.
 This was replaced in 1828.
 The present Methodist church was built in 1899 by A.J.
 Trenear in Hugh Town and is part of the Isles of Scilly Methodist Circuit.

 There are many ancient monuments to be discovered on the island from a megalithic village and tombs to Civil War fortifications.
 Including an uncompleted 16th century fort known as Harry's Walls which was intended to command the harbour of St. Mary's.
 The Museum in Hugh Town and the Heritage Centre in the middle of the island, display much of Scilly's rich history.
-A lighthouse is located on the southernmost point of the island at Peninnis Head.
+A lighthouse is located on the southernmost point of the island at Peninnis Head and was built in 1911.
+Giant's Castle is an Iron Age cliff castle on the coastal path between the airfield and Porth Hellick Bay.

 There has been an RNLI lifeboat station on St. Mary's since 1837.
 The first two lifeboats were kept in a boathouse on the town beach at Hugh Town.
 Following its closure in 1855 the lifeboat station was re-opened in 1874 and a boathouse was built on the beach at Porth Cressa.
 In 1899 a new boathouse and slipway were built at Carn Thomas and the first motor boat arrived in 1919.
 The station has a remarkable history of bravery with 56 awards for gallantry being presented to the crews.